dutu/b-tails/guide/install/electrum.md

 The instructions below can be used to add the latest Electrum version.

+{: .highlight }
+> Time required: ~30 minutes

 ## Backup your bitcoin wallet

 {: .warning }
-If a bitcoin wallet was previously used on this B-Tails USB memory stick, make sure it is backed-up safely and the wallet seed is stored securely.
+If a bitcoin wallet was previously used on this B-Tails USB memory stick, make sure the wallet is backed-up safely and the wallet seed is stored securely.

 * Write down your wallet seed words and store them securely off the computer